What Happens When Violation of a Protection Order Occurs

 If the violation of the protection order involved an assault or if there were two previous convictions for similar violations, it would be a Class C felony.
 The penalty in this instance is up to five years in jail, a $10,000 fine, or both.
 Community service and community supervision could also be a part of the punishment.

-How can a Tacoma Criminal Defense Lawyer help you?
+How can our Defense Attorney help you?

 When you get in touch with a skilled lawyer immediately you are charged, your lawyer may be able to get the charges reduced or dismissed.
 Any one of the following defenses may be raised: